 The automotive industry has worked with regulatory bodies to standardize V2X communication.
 The objective was to ensure all stakeholders can manage interoperability between vehicle brands and with the road infrastructure to get standardized messages.

 In most countries, governments consider V2X as a critical technology to reduce road fatalities.
 They are pushing the industry to shorten the deployment schedule for the technology.

 For car manufacturers, V2X, and more specifically V2V, is a milestone in the path towards fully autonomous cars.

 Besides, the challenge of choosing the optimum communication bearer (DSRC aka Dedicated Short Range Communications, C-V2X or hybrid), which keeps the industry and the mobile community very active, the security of V2X communication is also a key topic.

 Regulators have pointed out the need to protect the messages against fraudulent or misleading use.

 They request the user's privacy to be protected and preserved so the journey of drivers cannot be easily tracked or reconstructed by listening and compiling all messages a car sent and received in a period of time.

-Leverage on Public Key Infrastructure to secure V2X
+Public Key Infrastructure to secure V2X

 The principle of V2X communication security is based on signed messages using Public Key Certificates.